With everything on the line, is this the end for Kyle Seager and the Mariners?

 Meanwhile, Seager just kept producing.

 “We thought this guy’s a hit collector, he’s a doubles guy, he finds the barrel,” McNamara said.
 “He is short to the ball with the swing.
-We’d go in there and Ackley would get his three hits and Seager would match him.
+We’d go in there, and Ackley would get his three hits and Seager would match him.
 And it was always like Seager was the underdog.”

 McNamara remembers one of his first conversations with Seager after a game in Boston College.